Adalbert Klingler: First engagements

-In 1933 at the «Züga», the Zurich horticultural exhibition, Klingler appeared in front of the public for the first time with «Adalbert Klingler's Artist Kasperlitheater» and thrilled young and old alike.
+In 1933 at the Züga, the Zurich horticultural exhibition, Klingler appeared in front of the public for the first time with Adalbert Klingler's Artist Kasperlitheater.
 In 1938, the Gantenbein & Co company in Chur organized Kasperli puppet shows from December 11 to 18.
 During this time, Adalbert Klingler and his wife left their four small children in the care of grandparents and friends in order to be able to accept this commitment.
-In 1939, Klingler received an engagement in Nestlé's children's paradise at the Swiss national exhibition «Landi 39» in Zurich.
-Over the course of six months, more than 70'000 children attended the Landi Kasper performances in 550 performances.
+In 1939, Klingler received an engagement in Nestlé's children's paradise at the Swiss national exhibition "Landi 39" in Zurich.
+Over the course of six months, more than 70,000 children attended the Landi Kasper performances in 550 performances.

-From 1939 to 1945, Klingler visited the troops as a puppeteer as part of the Spiritual national defense on behalf of the Federal Military Department's «Army and Home» section together with the author Traugott Vogel with the newly founded traveling theater «Schnabelweid».
-With their «HD Hansjoggel» (HD = relief service) they brought variety, humor and joy to the soldiers' hard days of service.
+From 1939 to 1945, Klingler visited the troops as a puppeteer as part of the Spiritual national defense on behalf of the Federal Military Department's "Army and Hom" section together with the author Traugott Vogel with the newly-founded traveling theater Schnabelweid.
+With their HD Hansjoggel (HD = relief service) they brought variety, humor and joy to the soldiers' hard days of service.